 St Mary’s Guildhall

+This is one of the most tucked away things to do in Coventry.
 The Guildhall isn’t far from the cathedral, and is a beautiful hidden gem.
-It has been described as the finest medieval guild hall in the country, and having re-visited it again recently, I find it hard to imagine how any guild hall could be more splendid.
-It is known to have been visited by Shakespeare, and has a fascinating wealth of history: over 600 years in fact, during which time it has been everything from an armoury to a soup kitchen and a safe haven for Mary, Queen of Scots.
+It has been described as the finest medieval guild hall in the country, and having spent time there again recently, I find it hard to imagine how any guild hall could be more splendid.
+It is known to have been visited by Shakespeare, and has a fascinating wealth of history: over 600 years in fact.
+During this time it has been everything from an armory to a soup kitchen and a safe haven for Mary, Queen of Scots.

 As I explored, I was very taken by the Council Room, with its impressive woodwork and stained glass.
 It was also interesting to see the small size of both the room and the table around which business was conducted; council meetings were clearly pretty efficient for medieval Coventry.
 The atmosphere in the Guildhall is absolutely beautiful, with stained glass spilling shards of coloured light onto the polished floors.
-Half close your eyes, and you can hear the medieval business of the city.
+Half close your eyes, and you can hear the medieval business of the city taking place around you.

 St Mary’s Benedictine Priory